What are you trying to accomplish?

 Will the initiative affect subsistence activities?

 The vast majority of subsistence activities do not require a fish habitat protection permit.
-Under the current law and under the updates proposed in the initiative, a permit is required to cross a stream with an ATV or other motorized-wheeled vehicle.
+Under the current law, a permit is required to cross a stream with an ATV or other motorized-wheeled vehicle.
 In rural Alaska, where the majority of subsistence activities occur, the Department of Fish and Game has the authority to issue a general permit to cover a region of the state where people conduct a similar activity.
 A general permit is issued rather than requiring each individual wishing to conduct the activity to get an individual permit.
 The Department of Fish and Game commonly uses a general permit to authorize stream crossings at designated points or more broadly for rural areas of the state.
-The initiative keeps this practice intact.
+Ballot Measure 1 keeps this practice intact.

 Will updating the law impact commercial fishing?

 Commercial fishing permit holders are not required to obtain a fish habitat permit prior to conducting fishing operations, and that won’t change.
-There will be positive impacts, though.
+There will be positive impacts, though!
 Updating the fish habitat protection and permitting law will strengthen protections for important spawning, rearing and migration habitat that salmon rely on to reproduce, grow and thrive.
-These habitat areas are vital to the survival and strength of our salmon populations, which in turn will sustain Alaska’s commercial fisheries now and for generations to come.
+These habitat areas are vital to the survival and strength of our salmon populations, which in turn will sustain Alaska’s $2 billion commercial fishing industry now and for generations to come.